 You can install all Oracle components in multiple Oracle homes on the same computer.
 However, some components can only support one active instance at a time.
 This means that the current (latest) installation renders the previous one inactive.
 These components are:

-- Oracle Administration Assistant for Windows - Oracle Counters for Windows Performance Monitor - Oracle Objects for OLE - Oracle Provider for OLE DB
+- Oracle Administration Assistant for Windows - Oracle Counters for Windows Performance Monitor - Oracle Provider for OLE DB

 Installing on a System with an Existing Oracle Installation